 Rishi Sunak becomes UK’s third prime minister this year

-Rishi Sunak has won the latest Tory leadership election and so will become the next prime minister.
+Rishi Sunak has won the Tory leadership election and will become the next prime minister.

 It is a simple and fundamental principle that the government derives its democratic legitimacy from the people.
 The future of the country must not be decided by plotting and U-turns at Westminster; it must be decided by the people in a general election.
 And for this reason The Independent is calling for an election to be held.
 Have your say and sign our election petition by clicking here.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.